Eric-Ness/Eric-Ness/README.md

 ### Hi there 👋

-Hi my name is Eric!
+Hi my name is Eric Ness!

 - 🔭 I’m currently working on tools to help analyze environmental data.
 - 🌱 I’m currently a PhD candidate in Computer Science @ Anglia Ruskin University, in Cambridge England.